All Episodes

 Get ready to enroll in a program to manage your diabetes or prepare for a health screening to determine your odds of developing a costly health condition.

-Expect to have your blood pressure checked or a prescription filled at a clinic at your office rather than by your private doctor, and then blame the so-called Cadillac tax, which penalizes companies that offer high end health care plans to their employees.
+Expect to have your blood pressure checked or a prescription filled at a clinic at your office rather than by your private doctor, and then blame the so-called Cadillac tax, which penalizes companies that offer high-end health care plans to their employees.

-While most of the attention on the Obama administration's health care law has been on providing coverage to tens of millions of uninsured Americans by next year.
+While most of the attention on the Obama administration's health care law has been on providing coverage to tens of millions of uninsured Americans by next year, workers with employer-paid health insurance are also beginning to feel the effects.

 Why would companies offer a really cool high-end health care plan?

-That's right, get the best employees.
+Get the best employees.

 Get them and keep them.